THS-International/website/src/markdown-pages/faq.md

           Also check to see what study field you have registered to.
         title: Why can’t I see events from my Chapter?
+      - description: >-
+          Yes!
+If you want to swap events or give your spot to another new student, please have both of you email us at info@thsint.se with the name of the person and the event.
+Please wait for confirmation from us.

+          This needs to be conducted at least one day before the event.
+        title: 'Can I do a ticket swap? '
   - category: Payment for Events
     questions:
       - description: >-